PranithGandhe/Portfolio/README.md

 - B.Tech., Information Technology | JNTU (September 2020)

 ### Work Experience
-Data Engineer @ Virtusa Consulting Services Private LTD, Client : GoDaddy
+<b> Data Engineer @ Virtusa Consulting Services Private LTD, Client: <I>GoDaddy</I> </b>
 -	Redesigned architecture framework for Big Data to AWS migration, reducing the team efforts and reducing overall workload by 30%.
 -	Coordinated the development and deployment of AWS-based big data solutions, overseeing a 100TB Hadoop cluster and a Hive data warehouse with 100 million rows of data.
 -	Introduced conversion of on-prem Oozie DAGs to Managed Apache Airflow DAGs, streamlining the workflow efficiency by 25%.
--	Engineered a migration factory setup in AWS cloud environment, resulting in a 20% decrease in deployment time.
+-	Engineered a migration factory setup in the AWS cloud environment, resulting in a 20% decrease in deployment time.
 -	Played a key role in the successful migration of Big Data architecture to AWS, leveraging Hadoop, Spark, Hive, and EMR technologies to optimize data processing and analysis capabilities.
--	Developed automation scripts for file segregation and upload process, saving up to 10 hours weekly.
 -	Identified  and resolved application performance issues, leading to a 15% improvement  in system performance and EMR cluster optimization.
 -	Maintained up-to-date documentation and provided training to end-users on new systems and processes, ensuring smooth transition and adoption of new technologies.
 -	EMR, S3, EC2, Lambda, Glue, Athena, Lake formation, Kinesis, Redshift, Hadoop, Spark, Hive, HDFS, Airflow, RDS, GIT, ETL.

+<b>Associate Software Engineer @ Virtusa Consulting Services Private LTD, Client: <I>GoDaddy</I> </b>
+- Developed automation scripts for file segregation and upload process, saving up to 10 hours weekly.
+- Created external and internal hive tables with appropriate static and dynamic partitions.
+- Developed an automation Code that pulls the files from

+<b>Engineer @ L&T Technology Services (LTTS) LTD</b>
+- Developed a project addressing communication challenges for non-verbal individuals in the era of autonomous vehicles, enabling interaction through facial movements.
+- Employed DLIB library for face and facial landmark detection, integrating Python's flexibility for an interactive experience.
+- Utilized OpenCV and machine learning techniques to analyze lip movement, allowing users to communicate effectively by carrying the device in their daily activities.

 ### Projects
 Data Fabric Modernization – Virtusa Consulting Services Private LTD